Sid2697/Word-recognition-and-retrieval/README.md

 ```sh
 python word_recognition.py --use_confidence=True
 ```
-Other agruments for word recognition experiment are:
+Other arguments for word recognition experiment are:
 ```sh
 --image_embeds
 --topk_embeds